favre49/BITS-Notes/3-1/FDS/FDS.md

 Perceptrons, by themselves, are not very useful.
 They are unable to even emulate an XOR gate.
 This is because if we only have an input layer and an output layer of perceptrons, it acts as a linear classifier.
 However, if we add intermediate "hidden" layers, we can imitate non-linear functions.

 A multilayer perceptron or MLP is the same as an artificial neural network.
-The output of any layer is the dot product of the weight and the hidden layer output, plus the bias.
-So, it is given by:
+Every node in a layer calculates the dot product of the weights of the connections and the output of the previous layer, i.e. $\sum_i w_ih_i$ and then adds a bias term $b$.
+Hence,

-$$z = \sum w_i^{h_i} h_i^1 + bias$$
+$$z = \sum w_i h_i + b$$

-The output of a single neuron is decide by it's activation function.
+The output of the node is then given by $y = f(z)$, where $f$ is an **activation function**.
 Most activation functions attempt to clamp the outputs down to some range.
 One way of doing so is a step function - it is 1 if positive but 0 if negative.
 The issue with this is that some tiny change in weights could lead to large changes in output.
 However, we want the weights to produce gradual changes in output.

 Instead, we might want to use a **sigmoid function**.
 The curve crosses 0.5 at $z=0$, and unlike the step function it is differentiable and smooth.
 This also creates non-linearity, which is useful for creating non-linear decision boundaries.
 With this, we can finally solve XOR.